flowershow/flowershow-app/content/about.md

 More generally, publishing markdown isn't easy.
 And it should be, really easy, as easy as publishing a Facebook post, or posting a tweet.

 The goal of Flowershow is to make it easy, fast and fun to publish your digital garden -- and markdown in general -- and do it beautifully.

+## Why the name?

+The name "Flowershow" elegantly captures our mission: just as a flower show exhibits the most beautiful blooms from gardens, Flowershow helps you showcase your digital garden to the world.
+Your notes, ideas, and knowledge are like carefully cultivated flowers, and we provide the perfect venue to display them beautifully for others to appreciate and learn from.

 ## Backstory